-Capacity focuses on both the ability to understand and the ability to appreciate the consequences of a decision or lack of decision.
-This is a two-part test.
-A person is not capable if he or she fails either part of the test.

-The first branch of the test is a cognitive test.
-A person must have the cognitive ability to process, retain and understand the relevant information.
-The fact that a person is passive does not mean that he or she understands and appreciates the decision that is being made.
+Capacity focuses on the ability to understand and the ability to appreciate the consequences of a decision or lack of decision.
+This is a cognitive test.
+The fact that a person is passive does not means that he or she understands and appreciates the decision that is being made.
 A lack of response from a patient does not mean that the health practitioner may presume that the person is capable.
 Likewise, the passivity does not mean that the person is incapable.
 All it means is that he or she is PASSIVE!